-The second part was tedious, one of the speakers even allowed himself to speak about the PA.
+The second part was tedious, one of the speakers even allowed himself to talk about the PA.
 Luckily, another friend of mine joined and helped me survive that part.

 I was wedged there because my friend who was supposed to speak was the last to make his presentation, and yes, it is true, that he broke the monotony that was occupying the place and his appeal won.

-But nothing rallied round what was already marching into my mind,
+But nothing rallied around what was already marching into my mind,

 I was gazing at those sophisticated intellectuals, my friend among them, sitting around that table before the audience, and I could only envision research white mice inside white uniformed thick eyeglasses scientist’s labs.